Aventus-Network-Services/aventus-dapp-proposals/README.md

 Aventus is pleased to present the Aventus Protocol DApp Proposal Competition, where members of the public are invited to come up with and present detailed ideas for DApps powered by the Aventus protocol.
 Interested potential participants can refer to **[this blog post](https://blog.aventus.io/a-closer-look-at-the-aventus-ecosystem-fd843786ddc9)** for an overview of key parts of the Aventus ecosystem, and different questions and processes a layer above the protocol that can be addressed by DApps to provide a better service to event organisers, promoters, ticket buyers, and other industry participants.

 ## Competition Structure
-* The competition will run from 18 August to 3 September, and the top 3 proposals will be selected by the 5 September.
+* The competition submission period will run from 18 August to 3 September, the voting period will run from 3 September to the 10 September, and the top 3 proposals will be selected by our judging panel by the 13 September.

 * Throughout the time period, candidates will be able to submit detailed proposals for their DApp ideas as issues in the [AventusSystems/aventus-dapp-proposals](https://github.com/AventusSystems/aventus-dapp-proposals) repository.